AkiKurisu/AkiBT/README.md

 | Composite Node | It has one or more child nodes and controls which child node to update. |
 | Action Node | This is the leaf node.
 It execute action such as follow player, attack, escape or others you define. |
 | Conditional Node | It has one child node and check the condition whether child is updatable. when having no child, Conditional Node is the leaf node like Action Node. |
-| Decorator Node | It has one child node and 根据子结点返回值更改返回值.
+| Decorator Node | It has one child node and will modify the return value according to the return value of the child node

 | Name | Description |
 |------|-------|